 Icebox cakes are a classic retro cake that are making a comeback.
-Lemon, thyme, and goat cheese icebox cake is an updated version of the retro classic.
-Thin cookies are layered with a creamy goat cheese filling that has touches of honey, lemon, and fresh thyme!
+This Lemon Thyme and Goat Cheese Icebox Cake is an updated version of the classic.
+Thin cookies are layered with a creamy goat cheese filling that has touches of honey, lemon, and fresh thyme all throughout!

 I am feeling very grateful today!
 Mr.BB and I are about to head up north to take a little vacation just the two of us.
 We realized recently that we haven’t taken a trip just the two of us since our honeymoon 5 years ago.
 We decided to take an early anniversary/we both turned 30 this year trip.
 We rented a cute secluded cabin on a little lake in northern Michigan and we couldn’t be more excited!
 I plan to just sit outside by the lake, relax, cook some good food, and spend some quality time with Mr. BB.
 The house also comes with some kayaks and a canoe so we are pretty pumped!
 On a slightly unrelated note, I’m currently in the market for a friend in Chicago with a boat.
 Send applications.